ARTenshi/robovision_ros1/1_images/README.md

 The goal of this repository is to introduce students to image publishers and subscribers using ROS and OpenCV.

-# 0. Get the introduction to robot vision libraries
+# 0. Get the robot vision libraries

 ## 0.1 Clone this repository